 Day 3: Denali Flightseeing and Drive to Anchorage

-After exploring the park either on foot or wheels, you might want to enjoy a bird’s view through a flightseeing tour.
-Several tour companies operate outside the park, or even from Anchorage or Fairbanks.
+After exploring the park either on foot or on wheels, you might want to enjoy a bird’s view through a flightseeing tour, which would be one highlight of your Alaska 7-day trip itinerary summer plans.
+Several tour companies operate outside the park or even from Anchorage or Fairbanks.
 Some trips even land on the glaciers.

 - Denali National Park Flightseeing Tour from Talkeetna